engineering and facilities

-MUSC has partnered with College of Charleston, The Citadel and Trident Technical College in a multi-agency contract with Food Waste Disposal, LLC in an effort to divert cafeteria pre-consumer waste from the landfill to the Bee's Ferry Compost facility.
-MUSC has been composting yard waste for several years and is composting in the Urban Farm as well.
+MUSC has partnered with College of Charleston, The Citadel, and Trident Technical College in a multi-agency compost hauling contract in an effort to divert cafeteria pre-consumer food waste from the landfill to the Bee's Ferry Compost facility.
+The three cafeterias on the MUSC campus compost tons of prep waste and unserved leftovers every year.

 To further reduce landfilled waste at MUSC, we are piloting our first public compost bin located in the center of the urban farm located at 29 1/2 Bee Street.
 More public compost bins are coming to lobby locations soon.

 What to compost?
 Food scraps, compostable containers, and food-soiled paper· This includes proccessed foods, fruits, vegetables, meats, eggs,and other cooked foods.